Video Hosting For Mobile Apps: How to Build an App Using Streaming SDKs

 These SDKs will include security tokens in all your live streams.
 This will allow you to securely live stream on Roku, Chromecast, Apple TV, and more.

 Using an SDK also allows you to capture full analytics data.
-On the contrary, an m3u8 only allows the capture of very basic analytics.
-By using SDKs you can get a better idea of who is tuning into your streams which makes it easier for your to tweak your content to meet their needs going forward.
+On the contrary, an M3U8 only allows the capture of very basic analytics.
+By using SDKs you can get a better idea of who is tuning into your streams which makes it easier for you to tweak your content to meet their needs going forward.

 Building Apps Using Dacast’s iOS and Android SDKs